 Tropical cyclone Idai has left a trail of destruction and death in its wake.
-Alert to this our International Committee has made an immediate donation to ShelterBox to help with efforts to provide shelter for those made homeless.
+Alerted to this, our International Committee has made an immediate donation to ShelterBox to help with efforts to provide shelter for those made homeless.

 Sadly, the death toll in Mozambique, Malawi and Zimbabwe continues to rise following the devastating cyclone.
 It's estimated that almost one million people have been affected with at least 125,000 forced from their homes in Malawi alone.